Chapter 5

 He didn't answer my call.

 Just once, I told myself.
 Maybe his phone died.
 Maybe he was busy.
-But that small part of me that I couldn't silence—the part poisoned by fear—kept whispering: What if he's with someone else?
-What if he's hiding something from you?
-What if you're not enough anymore?
+But that small part of me that I couldn't silence, the part poisoned by fear, kept whispering.
+What if he's with someone else?
+What if he's hiding something from me?
+What if I'm not enough anymore?

 I came home early.
 I waited in the living room.
 I told myself I wouldn't overreact.